Questions To Ask Yourself Before Applying For A Job

 Are There Any Networking Connections (Alumni) I have Within The Company?

-You might know someone who already works in the company or the place where you want to work.
+You might know someone who already works in the company or where you want to work.
 Even if it is as minute as attending the same college, any connection can help your application through the hiring process.
 Try to connect with that person or person(s) before submitting your application, as some companies like to hire individuals associated with their current employees.

 Do My Social Media Profiles Represent Me Well?